Is it worth using an editor?

 I won't lie.
 I usually have to take a deep breath and consider each edit carefully and objectively.
 Which should I accept?
 Which should I defend?
 And which could go either way?
 It’s a process, and if you trust the editor (or you’ve worked with them before), those choices are easier to make.

-Most editors explain why they made certain changes, which means you get a mini masterclass in English grammar and usage.
+Improved writing skills: Most editors explain why they made certain changes, which means you get a mini masterclass in English grammar and usage.
 Over time, you’ll absorb these lessons and see a marked improvement in your writing.

-Writing is a lonely business, so getting feedback can validate your ideas and ensure you’re on the right track.
-Plus, having your work reviewed beforehand means you can submit, publish or post without worrying about niggly errors (and the grammar police who pounce on them!).
+Confidence: Writing is a lonely business, so getting feedback can validate your ideas and ensure you’re on the right track.
+Plus, having your work reviewed means you can submit, publish or post without worrying about niggly errors (and the grammar police who pounce on them!).

-Proofing your own work can be time-consuming, and you may lack the objectivity to make the right choices.
+Time-efficiency: Proofing your own work can be time-consuming, and you may lack the objectivity to make the right choices.
 When you’ve got a trusted editor by your side, you can leave the minutiae to them while you focus on what you do best: writing.

 Takeaways: Is it worth using an editor?